sap-tutorials/Tutorials/tutorials/cp-cf-add-entitlement/cp-cf-add-entitlement.md

 |Workflow|lite|To use the SAP Cloud Platform Workflow service within the Cloud Foundry environment.|
 |Functions|beta|Use the beta release of our Functions-as-a-service offering.|
 > This is an incomplete enumeration.

+Follow the instructions from the previous step to add these new entitlements to your subaccount.

 [VALIDATE_1]